sam0x17/macro_magic/README.md

 This crate provides two powerful proc macros, `#[export_tokens]` and `import_tokens!`.
 When used in tandem, these two macros allow you to mark items in other files (and even in other crates, as long as you can modify the source code) for export.
-The tokens of these items can then be imported by the `import_tokens!` using the path to an item you have exported.
+The tokens of these items can then be imported by the `import_tokens!` macro using the path to an item you have exported.

 ## Example